 Infolob Solutions is the premier Oracle Exadata implementation partner in the US today.
 Oracle Corp constantly features us as their go-to partner and we have more than 50 engagements where we have helped companies implement, manage, and optimize their platforms using the Oracle Exadata features available to them.

 Today, Infolob’s resident Exadata guru and our CTO Tim Fox writes about a few key features that are worth knowing:

 Oracle Exadata features hidden in plain sight

 Exadata has a few key features that are sometimes overlooked by those who either don’t know they exist or have trouble finding them.
 What sets Exadata apart as a platform from others is how it executes queries, using something called a smart scan.

-A smart scan is a full segment scan the platform does using the direct path read operation.
+A smart scan is a full segment scan the platform does use the direct path read operation.
 A smart scan on an Exadata can be anywhere from tens to thousands of times faster than the same query running on a traditional platform.

 There are three types of smart scans:

 - Column projection: The smart scan will only return data from the columns in the select list.
 The machine still scans the whole segment, but it only transfers the data in the columns referenced in the select list over the storage network to the computer nodes.
 This method reduces network traffic between database servers and storage.